AD Blocker Detected

 Although there are no uniform academic, licensure, or certification requirements to become a certified exercise physiologist, an undergraduate degree in exercise science or kinesiology is usually the educational track needed for this job.
 More companies are also requiring a master’s degree that can be attained either online or in person.

-A bachelor’s degree will probably take a minimum of four years to complete and a master’s program could be an additional two years or more if going full time.
-The coursework is intense and ranges from kinesiology and psychophysiology, to sports nutrition, biomechanics, ECG interpretation, cardiac rehabilitation, and statistics.
+A bachelor’s degree will probably take at least four years; a master’s program could be an additional two or more if going full-time.
+The intense coursework ranges from kinesiology and psychophysiology to sports nutrition, biomechanics, ECG interpretation, cardiac rehabilitation, and statistics.

-Although it may take longer than some other careers to become an exercise physiologist, the Bureau of Labor Statistics found that the job outlook was growing at 11 percent, which is much faster than the average career.
-There were nearly 20,000 jobs in this career in 2019 and more than half of the exercise physiologists were self-employed:
+Although it may take longer than some other careers to become an exercise physiologist, the Bureau of Labor Statistics found that the job outlook was growing at 11 percent, much faster than the average career.
+There were nearly 20,000 jobs in this career in 2019, and more than half of the exercise physiologists were self-employed:

 • 62% – self-employed